oracle/cloud-asset-hcm-dataloading-using-soacs-samples/readme.md

 Oracle Fusion HCM provides the above tools with comprehensive user interfaces for initiating data uploads, monitoring upload progress, and reviewing errors, with real-time information provided for both the import and load stages of upload processing.
 Fusion HCM provides tools, but it requires additional orchestration such as generating FBL or HDL file, uploading these files to WebCenter Content and initiating FBL or HDL web services.
 This post describes how to design and automate these steps leveraging Oracle Service Oriented Architecture (SOA) Cloud Service deployed on Oracle’s cloud Platform As a Service (PaaS) infrastructure.
 For more information on SOA Cloud Service, please refer to [this](https://docs.oracle.com/cloud/latest/soacs_gs/index.html).

 Oracle SOA is the industry’s most complete and unified application integration and SOA solution.
 It transforms complex application integration into agile and re-usable service-based components to speed time to market, respond faster to business requirements, and lower costs..
 SOA facilitates the development of enterprise applications as modular business web services that can be easily integrated and reused, creating a truly flexible, adaptable IT infrastructure.
 For more information on getting started with Oracle SOA, please refer [this](http://docs.oracle.com/middleware/1213/soasuite/index.html).
-For developing SOA applications using SOA Suite, please refer to [this](http://docs.oracle.com/middleware/1213/soasuite/develop-soa/soa-standards-architecture.htm#SOASE1444).

 These bulk integration interfaces and patterns are not applicable to Oracle Taleo.